Updated on: 8/11/2022

 The truth is that not all people who are injured in a car accident need to hire an attorney for handling their personal injury claim.
 In fact, it is sometimes not financially justifiable for certain car accident victims to hire a personal injury attorney to handle their case, especially if injuries are very minor or non-existent.

 If you do suffer serious injuries in an accident, however, you will then be faced with essentially two separate components of your claim; the personal injury component and the property damage component.

 Let’s say someone is involved in an accident and suffers significant injuries in the collision.
 In addition to a couple of broken bones and some soft tissue damage, the person’s car is totaled and they will have to rent a car for a few weeks.

 If the injured person has read attorney Chris Davis’ book, The Ten Biggest Mistakes That Can Wreck Your Washington Accident Case, then they know that the first mistake that people often make is not promptly receiving medical treatment for their injuries.
 Because of this, they went to the hospital immediately and were treated for the broken bones and other injuries.

 Medical treatment costs money, and injured victims should preserve their medical records in order to keep track of the financial loss they suffered as a result of the initial car accident.
 In a personal injury case, these would be attributed to economic damages suffered, because the victim paid for medical treatment that was only necessary because of the accident.

 Because there is a specific dollar value attributed to the cost of the victim's medical care, it is hard to dispute the amount of compensation that is owed to the victim for treatment.
 The part that gets tricky is the long-term care, because this requires estimation of the victim’s recovery process and the amount of money that future rehabilitation will cost.
-That will be factored into the damages being sought in a personal injury claim.
+That will be factored into the damages that are recoverable in a personal injury claim.

 Property Damage in Personal Injury Claims